Ameera092/TASKS-2/README.md

 # TASKS-2
-these are the tasks in this repository:
+these are IOT tasks for SMART METHODS in this repository:
 - move arm we page using web serial API
 - Arduino code for controlling